the convergence of pedagogical leadership and technology leadership is long overdue

 So I guess the point of the above is to provide a context and inspiration to myself: creativity is worth pursing with intent and dedication rather than merely a casual interest.
 Hopefully this section of my website will grow to demonstrate this understanding.read more

-Brady Cline has been an international educator and leader in technology for over 10 years.
-He is currently an ICT Coordinator in Bangkok, where he lives with his wife, daughter and dog.
+Brady Cline has been an international educator for over 12 years.
 He holds various qualifications and has taught in six countries in a variety of positions in high school and elementary.
 Before becoming a teacher, Brady worked as a project manager for a dot-com.read more